Floorp-Projects/Floorp/gfx/doc/MozSurface.md

 The deallocation protocol above, applies to the Shared state (3).
 In the other cases:

 * (1) Unitilialized: There is nothing to do.
 * (2) Local: The shared data is deallocated by the client side without need for a handshake, since it is not shared with other threads.
 * (4) Invalid: There is nothing to do (deallocation has already happenned).

 ## Internal buffers / direct texturing

 Some MozSurface implementations use CPU-side shared memory to share the texture data accross processes, and require a GPU texture upload when interfacing with a TextureSource.
-In this case we say that the surface has an internal buffer (because it is implicitly equivalent to double buffering where the shared data is the back buffer and the gpu side texture is the front buffer).
-We also say that it doesn't do "direct texturing" meaning that we don't draw directly in the GPU-side texture.
+In this case we say that the surface has an internal buffer (because it is implicitly equivalent to double buffering where the shared data is the back buffer and the GPU side texture is the front buffer).
+We also say that it doesn't do "direct texturing" meaning that we don't draw directly into the GPU-side texture.

-examples:
+Examples:

  * Shmem MozSurface + OpenGL TextureSource: Has an internal buffer (no direct texturing)
  * Gralloc MozSurface + Gralloc TextureSource: No internal buffer (direct texturing)